benjaminion/upgrading-ethereum-book/src/book.md

 Aggregator selection complicates this.
 Since each validator has only part of the full key, it cannot calculate when it will be responsible for aggregator duties without collaborating with the other validators in its group.
 This creates a potentially significant overhead.

-We could work round this, for example, by basing aggregator selection on, say, $\mod(i, \frac{N}{16} = 0$, where $i$ is the position of the validator in the (possibly sorted) list of committee members.
+A naive workaround could be to base aggregator selection on, say, $\mod(i, \frac{N}{16} = 0$, where $i$ is the position of the validator in the (possibly sorted) list of committee members.
 This is DVT-friendly and easy to verify.
 It also guarantees exactly 16 aggregators per committee.
 But it fails to meet the secrecy criterion: anyone could calculate in advance the aggregators for a committee.

 ### SSZ: Simple Serialize <!-- /part2/building_blocks/ssz -->